No. 4 Folding Kodak (1890)

 Two years after the introduction of the revolutionary Kodak box camera, Eastman put a new important camera on the market.
 In July 1890 the No. 4 Folding Kodak appeared.
 It is the first folding camera for roll film only.

 The specimen in the video is a very early model with serial number 77.
-It probably belongs to the first batch that was produced.
+The first batch of 250 No. 4 Folding Kodaks was ordered at the camera factory on October 30, 1889, so I believe this camera belongs to the first batch that was produced.

 It is well suited for tourist and amateurs on a days outing because it is: